-Most dental hygiene programs are offered though community colleges and take a minimum of two years to complete, culminating in an associate’s degree.
+Most programs are offered though community colleges and take a minimum of two years to complete, culminating in an associate’s degree.
 Some university-based dental hygiene programs offer bachelor’s or even master’s degrees, which may be necessary for some more advanced career opportunities.

-Financial aid for dental hygiene students may be available through federal student aid or from colleges and universities directly.
+Financial aid for students may be available through federal student aid or from colleges and universities directly.
 In addition, the ADHA Institute for Oral Health offers scholarships, grants and fellowships for dental hygiene education students.

 Career Options and Employers

-Private dental offices are the primary employers of dental hygienists.
+Private dental offices are the primary employers of hygienists.
 In these settings, practicing in close collaboration with other health professionals, dental hygienists are involved in the assessment of oral health and the diagnosis, treatment, control and prevention of oral diseases.
 Additional services may include oral cancer screening, dental charting, counseling about nutrition, and taking and developing radiographs.
 Dental hygienists may also perform similar duties while working in hospitals, schools, prison facilities, public health clinics or nursing homes.

 While clinical settings are the most common employment situations for dental hygienists, there are other opportunities for professionals who want to move beyond clinical work.

-Some dental hygienists become corporate representatives or even entrepreneurs, marketing dental products or services, working as consultants, or developing oral health products.
+Some hygienists become corporate representatives or even entrepreneurs, marketing dental products or services, working as consultants, or developing oral health products.

-Dental hygienists with a wealth of experience in clinical settings or other areas of practice may decide to help educate the next generation of oral health professionals.
+Professionals with a wealth of experience in clinical settings or other areas of practice may decide to help educate the next generation of oral health professionals.
 Colleges and universities employ hygienists as both classroom instructors and clinical instructors, and corporations may also employ hygienists as continuing education instructors.

-Many dental hygienists also enter the field of administration, applying their experience to office management, direction of education programs, or heading corporate sales.
+Many hygienists also enter the field of administration, applying their experience to office management, direction of education programs, or heading corporate sales.

 Employment opportunities in areas such as research, education and administration are likely to require a foundation of clinical experience in addition to some advanced education.
 Educational requirements may range from a handful of continuing education courses in specialty areas to a bachelor’s or master’s degree.
 Depending on the career path they hope to pursue, some dental hygienists may need or want to further their education in outside fields, such as marketing or management.